About

 Expansion

-CSLAP expands operating model to deliver college access services in classrooms, award scholarships and grant community aid.
+CSLAP expands operating model to deliver college access services in classrooms, award scholarships, and grant community aid.

 Institutions